J-JMN/TicTacToe/README.md

 - **Track Progress**: Earn achievements and unlock new themes
 - **Master Power-ups**: Each power-up has a cooldown period - use them wisely!

-### Multi-Level 3D Mode
-- Play across 3 stacked levels simultaneously
-- Win by getting 3 in a row on any single level
-- Or achieve victory through cross-level combinations
-- Master complex 3D diagonal winning patterns
+### Power-up Strategy Guide
+- **Freeze**: Best used when you need to prevent opponent from blocking your win
+- **Double Move**: Great for setting up multiple threats or securing victory
+- **Steal**: Most effective when opponent has strategic positions you want
+- **Bomb**: Use to clear clustered enemy positions or reset contested areas
+- **Shield**: Protect key positions early in the game for long-term advantage

 ## 🛠️ Technologies Used

 ### Frontend
-- **Next.js 15** with App Router
+- **Next.js 15** with App Router for modern React development
-- **React 19** with modern hooks
+- **React 19** with hooks for state management
-- **Three.js** for 3D graphics and animations
-- **CSS3** with advanced animations and effects
+- **CSS3** with advanced animations, transitions, and responsive design
-- **Web Audio API** for immersive sound
+- **Web Audio API** for rich sound effects and background music
+- **LocalStorage** for persistent user data and statistics

 ### Architecture
 - **Component-based architecture** with reusable UI components